Sole Proprietorship vs Partnership: Everything You Need to Know

 Liability differs with the various forms of businesses.
-Partners and sole proprietors are liable for all debts that a business incurs, meaning that the possibility exists of the owners losing their personal assets such as cars and homes if the business has insufficient funds.
+Partners and sole proprietors are liable for all debts that a business incurs, meaning that the possibility exists of the owners losing their personal assets, such as cars and homes, if the business has insufficient funds.
 Corporations, however, provide business owners with liability protection, although limited, against business obligations and losses which will protect their personal assets if the company goes bankrupt.
 Corporation owners are liable for any outstanding debts up to the amount invested in the company.

 Taxation also varies depending on the type of business formed.
 Sole proprietorships and partnerships are considered pass-through entities.
 These entities report their losses and profits on their own personal tax return.
-Partnerships and sole proprietorships aren’t required to file business-related taxes with the IRS.
-Corporations can be liable to double taxation when the business pays taxes on the corporation’s profits on the business level and shareholders pay on income as a result from the business on their own personal return.
+Partnerships and sole proprietorships aren't required to file business-related taxes with the IRS.
+Corporations can be liable to double taxation when the business pays taxes on the corporation's profits on the business level and shareholders pay on income as a result of the business on their own personal return.

 Corporations have a few more formalities than sole proprietors and partnerships.
 The latter two have less paperwork and fewer requirements than a corporation.
-For example, corporations have to hold one meeting or more a year while partnerships and proprietorships don’t have to hold any meetings.
-Corporations must adhere to strict record keeping, especially financial, by keeping detailed ledgers while partnerships and sole proprietorships aren’t required to submit annual reports or keep financial statements.
+For example, corporations have to hold one meeting or more a year, while partnerships and proprietorships don't have to hold any meetings.
+Corporations must adhere to strict record keeping, especially financial, by keeping detailed ledgers, while partnerships and sole proprietorships aren't required to submit annual reports or keep financial statements.
 Corporations must file legal documents in the state in which it was created.
 In summary, corporations must hold shareholder and director meetings, record business meeting minutes, and have business decisions approved by the board of directors.
 If any of these formalities are not executed and maintained, the shareholders can lose their protection from any liability.
 Partnerships and sole proprietors can be run without the formality of structure and procedures.

-The acts and liabilities can sometimes be passed from the corporation to its shareholders.
+Acts and liabilities can sometimes be passed from the corporation to its shareholders.
 A court can deem that as a possibility when it comes to justice, that the corporation should be disregarded as far as its liabilities and acts and be passed down to the shareholders.
 This is known as “piercing the corporate veil.”

 Corporations Offer Self-Employment Tax Savings